Birrieria PDX

-Birrieria PDX is a Mexican restaurant in Portland, Oregon.
+Birrieria PDX is a Mexican restaurant in Portland, Oregon, United States.

-Description and history
+Description

 The original Birrieria PDX operates from a red food cart on Division Street in southeast Portland's Centennial neighborhood, serving Mexican cuisine such as birria (including birria tacos and "birriamen", or ramen with birria), quesabirria, rice, beans, shredded meat, horchata, and agua frescas.
 The Plaza Plate includes a quesadilla, taco, mulita, tostada, and cup of consommé.

+History

 The family-owned restaurant opened in August 2020.
 Spouses Daniel Miranda and Lorena Brambila are co-owners with his sister Grecya Miranda her husband Ivan Uc.
 Since then, the business has expanded; there are four food carts in Portland, as of 2022.